-The inaugural Chubb Foundation Football Camp will kick off July 7, 2018, at the Mercedes Benz Stadium in Atlanta, Ga.
-The Chubb Foundation will be partnering with Big Brothers Big Sisters of Metro Atlanta, 100 Black Men of South Metro Atlanta, and Active Youth Academy, to provide the talent and resources for middle school and high school students in the metro Atlanta area, to participate and support this event.
+The Chubb Foundation Football Camp kicks off every summer at the Mercedes Benz Stadium in Atlanta, Ga.
+The Chubb Foundation partners with organizations like: Big Brothers Big Sisters of Metro Atlanta, 100 Black Men of South Metro Atlanta, and Active Youth Academy, to provide the talent and resources for middle school and high school students in the metro Atlanta area, to participate and support this event.
 The camp is free of charge to the students.
 Multiple NFL and collegiate football players will be on hand to instruct and coach the participants.

 Our mission as a foundation is to use our sports platform to activate human potential; this camp does just that.
 Participants will be provided with on-field instruction, coaching, and competition to better their technique.
 Not only will they be coached on the field but off the field also.
 The camp will conclude with a group Q & A with the coaches of the camp, where they will hear multiple players speak and then be able to ask questions.